alassaneDiop/VisualBSS/VisualBSS/README.txt

 This program is an educational project, based on the article "Visual analysis of bike-sharing systems" by Guilherme N. Oliveira, Jose L. Sotomayor, Rafael P. Torchelsen, Cláudio T. Silva, and João L.D.
-Comba.
-Computers & Graphics, 60:119-129, 2016
+Comba, extract of "Computers & Graphics" (2016), volume 60, pages 119-129.

 It allows bike trips data visualization from a bike sharing system.
 Trips data are loaded from text files.